 Raise awareness & funds for mental health

-Sadly, suicide is the leading cause of death in males aged 18 to 24, which is more deaths per year than car accidents
+Sadly, suicide is the leading cause of death in people aged 15 to 44, which is more deaths per year than car accidents.

 Your fundraising helps create programs like Bite Back, the very first online positive psychology program.
 It’s designed to improve the wellbeing and resilience of Aussie’s aged 13 – 16 years old.